 Through our teaching we ensure that students appreciate ethical issues in business.
 They have opportunities to explore social responsibility and sustainability locally, nationally and globally to develop the skills needed to work towards a more sustainable future in business and society.

-We offer a specialist MSc in Sustainable Business and social responsibility and sustainability are embedded across our undergraduate and postgraduate programmes.
+Social responsibility and sustainability are embedded across our undergraduate and postgraduate programmes.

 Our MBA, for example, is ranked among the leading programmes globally for responsible management education.